dvirgiln/dvirgiln.github.io/_posts/2019-03-25-windowing-using-spark-structured-streaming.md

 * How to read from a Kafka topic.
 * How to deserialize the Json value of the Kafka Stream.
 * How to create stream windows.
-* Proves how the watermark works.
+* How the watermark works.

 The first thing to create a streaming app is to create a **SparkSession**:
 ```